david-westreicher/minispark/README.md

 You can switch between engines by configuration when creating a session.

 ## 🏃 Benchmark
 To test the implementation we use the [TCP-H](https://www.tpc.org/tpch/) benchmark.
-We show the execution times for different scaling factors and the following query
+We run the benchmark with 4 worker threads.
+Here are the execution times for different scaling factors and the following query

 ```sql
 SELECT